mohitpai/journey-optimizer.en/help/using/push/push-configuration.md

 The **Adobe Journey Optimizer extension** for Adobe Experience Platform Mobile SDKs powers push notifications for your mobile apps and helps you collects user push tokens and manages interaction measurement with Adobe Experience Platform services.

-Learn how to setup Journey Optimizer extension in [Adobe Experience Platform Mobile SDK documentation](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-journey-optimizer){target="_blank"}.
+Learn how to setup Journey Optimizer extension in [Adobe Experience Platform Mobile SDK documentation](https://developer.adobe.com/client-sdks/documentation/adobe-journey-optimizer/){target="_blank"}.

 <!--
 **[!UICONTROL Edge configuration]** is used by **[!UICONTROL Edge]** extension to send custom data from mobile device to [!DNL Adobe Experience Platform].
 To configure [!DNL Adobe Experience Platform], you must provide the **[!UICONTROL Sandbox]** name and **[!UICONTROL Event Dataset]**.

-For further details and procedures on how to create **[!UICONTROL Edge configuration]**, refer to the steps detailed in [Adobe Experience Platform Mobile SDK documentation](https://aep-sdks.gitbook.io/docs/getting-started/configure-datastreams).

 1. From [!DNL Adobe Experience Platform Launch], select the **[!UICONTROL Edge Configurations]** tab and click **[!UICONTROL Edge Configurations]**.